angarsky/diveintopython/learn/install/mac.md

    ```
 4. The latest version of Python will be installed on your macOS.

 Installing Python with brew on macOS is a simple and effective way to get the latest version of Python on your system.
-This process will save you time and allow you to start using Python for your programming needs.
+This process will save you time and python command not found mac.

 ## Add Python to MacOS Path